 Thank you for your help and commitment to maintaining Sedona’s beautiful neighborhoods and high quality of life.
-If you have any questions, concerns or need additional information about vacation rentals, please call us – your success is our success!
+If you have any questions, concerns or need additional information about short-term rentals, please call us – your success is our success!

-Arizona law allows for homes to be used as vacation rentals (A.R.S. §9-500.39), which became effective on January 1, 2017 and often referred to as SB 1350 – the State senate bill that ended city prohibitions on short-term vacation rentals.
+Arizona law allows for homes to be used as short-term vacation rentals (A.R.S. §9-500.39), which became effective on January 1, 2017 and often referred to as SB 1350 – the State senate bill that ended city prohibitions on short-term vacation rentals.

 On October 11, 2016, City Council amended the Short Term Rental Regulation (Chapter 5.25 of the City Code).